 This book is intended for education policy makers, teacher educators, teachers and researchers who are interested about teaching English as a second language in a multilingual context.

-Tham Yin Yee is Projects and Publications Manager at The HEAD Foundation.
-She is a Li Ka Shing Scholar and recent Master in Public Administration graduate at the Lee Kuan Yew School of Public Policy.
+Tham Yin Yee is a Li Ka Shing Scholar and recent Master in Public Administration graduate at the Lee Kuan Yew School of Public Policy.
 Yin Yee is also a Teach for Malaysia alumna and member of the Teach for All Community of Practice for Education Policy.

 Referring to the 10 ASEAN member countries along with China, Japan and South Korea.